formula-usi/warmup-assignment/README.md

 * donkey createcar --path mycar/
 ```

+This will create a 'mycar/' folder.
+This will be your working folder for data collection, model training and testing.

 In case of issues, you can also refer to the original [documentation](http://docs.donkeycar.com/guide/install_software/).

 **Important:** Make sure your code run with Tensorflow 1.13.1.
 No Tensorflow2 models will be accepted.